trgrimm/trgrimm.github.io/_posts/2024-04-26-abalone_tidymodels.md

 First, we load in the `tidyverse` and `tidymodels` packages, which will be used throughout this analysis.
 Then, we load in the train and test sets.
-These are stored in separate .csv files.
+These are stored in separate .csv files that I downloaded from the Kaggle competition.

 ``` r
 library(tidyverse)